fargelus/nmax/README.md

 # Nmax

-Simple gem for extracting numbers in text and sort them in descendancy order.
+Simple gem for extracting numbers from text and sort them in descendancy order.

 ## Installation